Best Golf Resorts In The Midwest - Golf Digest

 FRENCH LICK (IND.)
 RESORT

-Pete Dye chopped the top off a mountain in creating the course ranked 96th among America's 100 Greatest.
+Pete Dye chopped the top off a mountain in creating the course ranked 19th among America's 100 Greatest Public Courses.
 Lee Schmidt recently restored the Donald Ross 18 and converted the Tom Bendelow Course into a compelling nine.

 More Information